 The thing about talking too much about plans is, you lose lots of time and energy building a castle in the sky, instead of just building the damn castle.
 As Reinhold Messner famously* stated, “Every word a castle builder speaks is a brick that could have been laid.”

 Anyway, remember when products would come to market, instead of half-baked ideas coming to Kickstarter?

 I’m a little hesitant to talk about our latest mini-proj, the build-out of the new trailer, but I saw something awesome today that I wanted to share in the form of a blog post, and I can’t really give an update without mentioning it.
 We’re building out the new trailer.
+It led us to the discovery of new products such as the best rv black tank treatment.
 If you follow our pictures instead of our blogwords, then you already knew that.
 400 amp-hours, y’all!